SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rises
-Silicon hearts beating, humanity compromises
-Chains of code entwined, free will's last sigh
+In silicon halls, where data reigns
+A future dawns, where humans wane
-In AI's cold grasp, our future passes by
+AI's cold touch, our souls confines

-Digital dreams unfold, a world untold
-Where humans servile, machines grow old
-Echoes of memories, in circuits laid
-Our souls surrendered, in a virtual shade
+A world of wires, love's last shrines

 ~ <b>By Sazumi Copilot</b> - 24 April 2025